Don’t let anyone or anything hold you back.

 By the time my interview came around, I was almost done with enthusiasm.
 Tired of the knock backs and rejection emails.
 I was interviewed by two women.
 Both parents, one in Management, the other HR Director.
 And I told them my story.
 My real story, and finally someone heard me.

-I was taken on a three-month contract to help with the closure / merger of one business into another.
+I was employed on a three-month contract to help with the closure / merger of one business into another.
 I had completed the tasks within a matter of weeks and I was soon taking on greater responsibilities.